qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/menubutton.rst

   * Ellipsis: If the label does not fit into the widget bounds an ellipsis (”...”) is rendered at the end of the label.
   * Menu support.

+.. _pages/widget/menubutton#description:

 Description
 -----------
 The MenuButton looks like a normal button, but it opens a menu when clicking on it.

-For using a menu see: :doc:`.:Menu`
+For using a menu see: :doc:`Menu`

+.. _pages/widget/menubutton#demos:

 Demos
 -----
 Here are some links that demonstrate the usage of the widget:\\
   * `Menu demo that contains a MenuButton <http://demo.qooxdoo.org/1.2.x/demobrowser/#widget~Menu.html>`_
   * `Form demo <http://demo.qooxdoo.org/1.2.x/demobrowser/#showcase~Form.html>`_

+.. _pages/widget/menubutton#api:

 API
 ---